A.R.G.U.S.: Fictional organizational history

 A.R.G.U.S. is a United States federal agency operating under the jurisdiction of Homeland Security.
 It is under the command of Col. Steve Trevor and Director Amanda Waller.

 It is introduced in The New 52 (a reboot of DC Comics continuity) following Darkseid's invasion.
 A.R.G.U.S. acts as support and liaison to the Justice League, supplying them with resources and cleaning up afterwards.
-Trevor was asked to stand down as head liaison after their battle with Graves, having gotten too close to Wonder Woman.
+Trevor was asked to stand down as head liaison after their battle with David Graves, having gotten too close to Wonder Woman.

-During the "Trinity War" storyline, A.R.G.U.S. later directly establishes the counterpart group to the Justice League in the form of the Justice League of America, of which Trevor is himself a member.
+During the "Trinity War" storyline, A.R.G.U.S. directly establishes the counterpart group to the Justice League in the form of the Justice League of America, of which Trevor is a member.
 Dr. Arthur Light is called in by A.R.G.U.S. to examine the Secret Society's communication coin.
 While doing so, it is manipulated from the other side causing Light to be enveloped in a white light, giving him powers.
 After seemingly losing control of his powers, Superman surrenders himself to A.R.G.U.S. at A.R.G.U.S. headquarters, the Question enters Superman's cell and releases him.

-During the "Forever Evil" storyline, Steve Trevor awakens at the remains of the A.R.G.U.S. headquarters in Washington, D.C., and learns from Etta Candy that the headquarters' destruction was caused by a massive spike in energy around Doctor Light's body and that A.R.G.U.S. and its agents have been completely exposed.
+During the "Forever Evil" storyline, Steve Trevor awakens at the remains of the A.R.G.U.S. headquarters in Washington, D.C., and learns from Etta Candy that the headquarters' destruction was caused by a massive spike in energy around Doctor Light's body.
 After seeing the Crime Syndicate of America's broadcast, Trevor learns that the President of the United States is in danger as the President has a backup key that would assist in A.R.G.U.S. gaining their assets back.
-After rescuing the President from Deathstroke, Copperhead, and Shadow Thief, Trevor uses the President's key to open A.R.G.U.S.'
-Green Room to keep the President and Candy safe.
-Then he heads to the Wonder Room which he has filled with mementos of his past relationship with Wonder Woman to use the Delphi Mirror to strike a deal with the Moirai.
-While in the Green Room, Candy begins investigating about the founding of A.R.G.U.S.
-Martin Stein takes Trevor and Killer Frost to his secret off the grid basement where he uses his teleportation devices to transport them to A.R.G.U.S.'
-Detroit station known as "The Circus".
-Inside, they encounter fellow A.R.G.U.S. agents, who allow Trevor to talk to one of their prisoners named Psi in hopes of seeing if she could psychologically disrupt the Firestorm matrix to free the Justice League.
-In the Green Room, the President and "Mr. Green" discuss a promotion with Candy.
+After rescuing the President from Deathstroke, Copperhead, and Shadow Thief, Trevor uses the key to open A.R.G.U.S.'
+Green Room and keep the President and Candy safe.